IBM-Cloud/terraform-provider-ibm/website/docs/d/dns_custom_resolvers.html.markdown

 # ibm_dns_custom_resolvers

 Provides a read-only data source for Custom Resolvers.
-You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.
+You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.For more information about Custom Resolver, refer to [List custom resolvers](https://cloud.ibm.com/apidocs/dns-svcs#list-custom-resolvers).

 ## Example usage